 From their view: "We're not trying to destroy America.
 We're just not betting everything on America staying strong forever.
 That's smart."

-The result: The dollar loses power not from a coordinated attack, but from smart countries diversifying.
-When America weaponizes the dollar (Russia sanctions, Iran sanctions, etc.), other countries build backup plans.
-That's not war—that's common sense.
+The result: The dollar loses power not from a coordinated attack, but from rational diversification.
+When the dollar becomes a tool of leverage, other countries build backup plans.
+That’s not war—it’s risk management.

 So What Happens Next?